Law, Policy and Sustainability (SUST5005)

 Further unit of study information

-Intensive classes for 4 full days beginning in September 2014
+Intensive classes for 4 full days in October

 Faculty/department permission required?